solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 q5x9q1C4pPg1RtDEiXK9aMAb9ExpepU4Pp14pGKDPXo
 ```

-Now we have all the information necessary to create a `VirtualService` to route to this pod at the expected path:
+Now we have all the information necessary to create a Virtual Service to route to this pod at the expected path:

 ```shell
 cat << EOF | kubectl apply -f -